Deepika081/resume-screening-system/README.md

 README.md

 ## Notes
-- Cue phrase and cue word dictionaries are extensible
+- Cue phrase and cue word dictionaries are extensible.
-- Designed for text based resumes
+- Designed for text based resumes.
-- PDF or DOC resumes require an additional parsing step
+- PDF or DOC resumes require an additional parsing step.
-- Scoring thresholds can be adjusted in the scoring logic
+- Scoring thresholds can be adjusted in the scoring logic.